cse110-sp23-group16/cse110-sp23-group16/source/assets/constellationLocation.md

 # Constellation Locations

+DEV: Keep the coordinates in sync with source/pages/skymap_page/constellation_location.json

 All numbers are given in the format (X,Y) pixels on a 1920x1080 template.

 When the value increases: X value goes from left to right.
 Y value goes up to down.
 (0,0) is on the top left corner